-The only way to be 100% safe is to not have sex with someone else.
-If you choose to have sex, it’s important to understand the risks and how to minimize them.
+The only way to be 100% safe is to not have partnered sex.
+If/when you decide you want to have sex, it’s important to understand how to effectively reduce your risk.
 We break down the risks associated with different sex acts—and how to make them safer—below.
 Keep in mind that it’s important to use condoms correctly every time you have sex to effectively reduce your risk.
-If you’re not sure how to put on a condom, we go into more detail here.
+If you’re not sure how to use a condom, we go into more detail here.

 Even though we use this post to talk about sex between people with penises (since that seems to be what you’re asking about), keep in mind that not all men have penises.

 Anal sex (penetration of an anus by a penis) is an especially high-risk activity for STIs because the anal tissue is very sensitive.
 Friction during sex can create micro tears, which are easy entry points for infections.
-Use condoms and lube to help protect yourself and your partner.
-Lube reduces your STI risk (and can make sex more pleasurable!) by reducing the friction during sex.
+Always use condoms (external or internal) and lube for anal sex.
+Lube reduces the friction during sex, making sex more pleasurable for everyone.
 This is especially important since anal tissue doesn’t produce natural lubrication like vaginas do.
-We talk more about how to use lube (and what kind might be right for you!) here.
+Learn more about how to use lube and how to have safe anal sex.